copperwater/xNetHack/doc/xnh-changelog-7.0.md

 - Blowing up a bag of holding gives some experience points, identifies the bag of holding, and identifies the wand of cancellation if that is the cause of the explosion.
+- Ghosts will not make themselves uninvisible in an attempt to frighten you if you are already paralyzed.

 ### Interface changes